whitneyburton/portfolios/students/1710-front/melena-suliteanu/template-markdown.md

 ## C: Group Work & Projects

+There were three group projects this module.
+I enjoyed the pair projects as a way to learn how to code collaboratively with another person.
+This is an important skill to have as a programmer and having that practice helped me learn a lot.
+I also enjoyed the opportunity to learn from and teach my peers.

 ### Projects

 To further build on coding skills while also practicing pairing we had a number of paired projects.